gdevashrayee/capstone_project-airline-delays/README.md

 # capstone_project-airline-delays
 ## Project Overview
 In the present world the major components of a transportation system include a passenger airline.
 With time, we have evolved and improved the airline transportation system and operations.
 However, even in today's day and time, flight delays cause a lot of inconvinienece to our modern passengers.
-Every year approximaely x% of flight are delayed, costing passengers and the operations more than x $$$ in money an their time.
+Every year approximately 25-30% of flights are delayed, costing passengers and the operations approximately more than $28 billion in money and their time.

 ## Purpose//Problem Statement
 The purpose of this project is to predict whether a given flight will be delayed, given the information of the scheduled departure.